trevnels/trevnels/README.md

 🎓 Attending NC State University for a B.S. in Computer Science

-🤖 Former Captain and Software Lead on [FRC Team 6502](https://6502.team)
+🤖 Mentor & Former Software Lead on [FRC Team 6502](https://6502.team)

 💼 I'm on [LinkedIn](https://www.linkedin.com/in/trevor-nelson-a730411a0/)